MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-D-Flammable-Fabrics-Act-Regulations/part-1611-Standard-Flammability-Vinyl-Plastic-Film/subpart-A-The-Standard/section-1611.4.md

 (ii) The switch actuators consist of suitable springs mounted on the side of the rack, one just beyond the curved portion at the open end, and the other at the closed end of the U-shaped holder.
 The springs are depressed and held in position prior to ignition by means of cotton thread suitably wound across the specimen and securely attached to the rack.
 As flame reaches these threads, the springs are released, thus activating the microswitches of the stop clocks.

 (2) *Igniter flame.* The igniter flame shall be produced at the tip of a No. 22 hypodermic needle jet.
-The igniter shall be so located in the cabinet that the tip of the needle is9/16 in. from the surface of the specimen when the specimen rack is in place.
+The igniter shall be so located in the cabinet that the tip of the needle is 9/16 in. from the surface of the specimen when the specimen rack is in place.

 (3) *Cabinet.* The cabinet shall protect the igniter flame and specimen from air currents during tests, yet contain a suitable door or window for visual operation, provision for inserting the specimen holder, and adjustable vents to supply sufficient air for combustion of the specimen.
 It should also be capable of rapid ventilation following a test so that all combustion products can be removed between tests.
 A hood may be used if its exhaust fan is turned off during the test.